I. C. Vissarion: Revolutionary and traditionalist

 Vissarion's life became more violent with his participation in the peasants' revolt of March 1907.
 As noted by critic Ion Roman, in his series of poems, retaken by Gazeta Țăranilor between 1906 and February 1907, Vissarion "dared to prophesy, and in some ways even stoke", these revolutionary events.
 He also expressed this radicalism in a poem he sent to the mainstream daily Universul, which was read by the authorities; Vissarion himself believes that he was detested for his pieces in Hazul Satelor, which, though pseudonymous, were easily attributable to him.
 An account by eyewitness Stan G. Perșinaru suggests that Vissarion was caught while recruiting thousands of peasants for an attack on Titu train station; Perșinaru also claims to have seen Vissarion captured and escorted by a cavalry guard.
 Other reports of the train-station attack have it that was leading thousands of rebels, picked out from Răzvad and other neighboring localities.
 Investigators added claims that he had used his talents as a chemist to fabricate homemade bombs.

 Vissarion was subsequently sent to a prison center in Târgoviște, where he allegedly wrote poems on the walls of his cell.
 Reportedly beaten into submission by his captors, he was then sentenced to death, but freed upon the intervention of a political friend, Ion G. Duca.
 He and Duca had met at a public rally.
 His unexpected survival made him feared and respected by other peasants, who already viewed him as a witch doctor.
 After his release, they also began calling him Copilul întunericului ("Child of darkness").
 Upon returning home, he embarked on a series of experiments which combined aeronautics and a study of energy procurement, with "giant kites" that were meant to trap energy.
-Roman notes that Vissarion "amazed—and sometimes annoyed—his fellow villagers with his oddities."
+Scholar Ion Rotaru notes that Vissarion "amazed—and sometimes annoyed—his fellow villagers with his oddities."